willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 ## 1. Only One Level Of Indentation Per Method

 Having **too many levels of indentation** in your code **is often bad for readability**, and maintainability.
-Most of the time, you can't easily understand the code without _compiling_ it in your head, especially if you have various conditions in a loop, in another loop, as shown in this example:
+Most of the time, you can't easily understand the code without _compiling_ it in your head, especially if you have various conditions at different level, or a loop in another loop, as shown in this example:

 ``` java
 class Board {